 - Cantigny Gardens, created in 1967 by renowned landscape architect Franz Lipp.
-Nearly 30 acres of formal gardens, theme plantings and statuary render exceptional beauty in all seasons.
+Nearly 30 acres of display gardens, theme plantings and statuary render exceptional beauty in all seasons.

-- Visitors Center, featuring a popular scale model of the estate, 100-seat theater with welcome film, Le Jardin at Cantigny Park (restaurant and banquet hall), Bertie’s Café and the Cantigny Shop.
+- Visitors Center, featuring a popular scale model of the estate, 100-seat theater with welcome film, Le Jardin at Cantigny Park (for banquets and weddings), Bertie’s Café and the Cantigny Shop.

 - Education Center, a prairie-style building opened in 2010 that serves as the hub for more than 300 children’s programs, youth group activities, Golden Oak Club meetings (for seniors), fitness classes, horticulture workshops, art classes and more.

 - Walking Trails (nearly 3 miles) and spacious Picnic Area.